 Various forms of the word ‘pray’ are mentioned at least 375 times in the Bible.
 In addition, there are over 200 prayers in the Bible from the Old Testament to the New.
 Prayer is an important subject because it is meant to be an important part of our lives.

 There is a wonderful book called All the Prayers of the Bible.
 Click on the picture to learn more and purchase the book.
 I have used prayers directly from scripture so many times in my life.
-When I didn’t know how to pray or what to pray, or just want to put the Word to work in my life, I personalize them and then pray them because they are powerful.
+When I didn’t know how to pray or what to pray, or just wanted to put the Word to work in my life, I personalized them and then prayed them because they are powerful.
+I still do.